Purnimabhatt/microservices-demo/README.md

 **Online Boutique** is a cloud-first microservices demo application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-Google uses this application to demonstrate how developers can modernize enterprise applications using Google Cloud products, including: [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).

-If you’re using this demo, please **★Star** this repository to show your interest!

 ## Architecture

 **Online Boutique** is composed of 11 microservices written in different